Make your own T-shirt Pattern | Madam Sew

 Because Valentine’s day is coming up, I decided to make a tee for G, as a little surprise.
-I bought some knit jersey in a soft blue that matches his eyes, and then started thinking how I could make this tee a little special– with some fabric paint, iron-on vinyl, an appliqué or iron-on patch….
-I finally decided to hand embroider a symbolic date.
+I bought some knit jersey in a soft blue that matches his eyes, and then started thinking how I could make this tee a little special—with some fabric paint, iron-on vinyl, an appliqué, or an iron-on patch… I finally decided to hand embroider a symbolic date.

-To create the pattern, you need your/his/her favorite T-shirt, some pattern paper, a pencil, paper scissors, a seam gauge or another ruler, a couple of pins, and some space on your table.
+To make your own shirt pattern, you need your/his/her favorite t-shirt, some pattern paper, a pencil, paper scissors, a seam gauge or another ruler, a couple of pins, and some space on your table.
 That might be the trickiest part :-)))

-To make the t-shirt, you need a jersey knit ( 1 ½ yard will go a long way, depending on how big your t-shirt needs to be), your regular sewing tools, matching thread, and a double needle.
-To finish the edges you can use pinking shears and an overcast foot or a serger.
+To make the t-shirt, you need a jersey knit (1 ½ yards will go a long way, depending on how big your t-shirt needs to be), your regular sewing tools, matching thread, and a double needle.
+To finish the edges, you can use pinking shears and an overcast foot or a serger.

-A basic t-shirt has 4 pattern pieces: the sleeve, a front body piece, a back body piece, and a neckline strip.
+A basic t-shirt has four pattern pieces: the sleeves, a front body piece, a back body piece, and a neck band piece.

-I will add ½” seam allowance to all pattern pieces so I can copy and cut with the allowance included.
+When making a pattern for a shirt, I add a ½” seam allowance to all pattern pieces so I can copy and cut them with the allowance included.

 Fold your t-shirt in half.
-Match these 3 points: the shoulder, armpit and bottom seam and pin them together.
+Match these three points: the shoulder, armpit, and bottom seam, and pin them together.

 Lay your folded t-shirt flat on your table on a piece of pattern paper or any paper or cardboard you have available.
 Lay the fold of the t-shirt along the edge of your paper.
-Fold the arms under so you only see the bodice and fold the bodice in half.
-Trace around the back bodice.
+Fold the arms under so you only see the body and fold the body in half.
+Trace around the back body.
 This pattern piece is to be drafted “on the fold”.
 Don’t forget to mark this on your pattern piece.

 Add ½” seam allowance all around (except on the fold).
 You can use a seam gauge for this.

-The front piece and back piece mostly only differ at the neckline.
-Draw the front piece, by pushing the back neckline down so you can copy it easily.
+The front and back body pieces mostly only differ at the neckline.
+Draw the front piece by pushing the back neckline down so you can trace it easily.

-To draw the sleeve pattern piece, you can trace the first 3 sides.
+To draw the sleeve pattern piece, you can trace the first three sides.
 To draw the side that is attached to the body piece, you can trace it on top of the t-shirt if you have transparent paper, or fold away the sleeve to be able to draw that line.
-Add ½ inch seam allowance on 2 sides and ¾ inch on the arm opening, where you will hem the seam.
+Add a ½ inch seam allowance on two sides and ¾ inch on the arm opening, where you will hem the seam.

-I marked ‘on the fold’ in big red letters because I forgot this while I was making this tutorial.
-Yes, this happens to me too, more frequently than I want– these little mistakes that can have big effects when you are sewing.
+I marked ‘On the Fold’ in big red letters because I forgot this while I was making this t-shirt pattern tutorial.
+Yes, this happens to me too, more frequently than I want — these little mistakes that can have big effects when you are sewing.
 And on top of it all, I only noticed in step 7!
-Not enough fabric left to cut 2 new sleeve pieces, so I decided to add an extra seam and use the 2 pieces I already cut, and then cut 2 extra pieces and joined them together.
+I didn’t have enough fabric left to cut two new sleeve pieces, so I decided to add an extra seam and use the two pieces I had already cut, and then cut two extra pieces and join them together.
 I hope the result is somewhat ok...

-For the neckline, you can cut a strip directly out of the fabric if you want, 4 cm by approximately 45 cm.
-Make sure you cut your neckband so that it will stretch lengthwise, not width-wise.
+For the neck band piece, you can cut a strip directly out of the fabric that is 1 ½ inch (4 cm) by approximately 17 ¾ inch (45 cm).
+Make sure you cut your neck band piece so that it will stretch lengthwise, not width-wise.

-Assembling the T-shirt is fairly easy, but if you have little sewing experience, you might want more details.
-There are many great tutorials online that explain how to assemble a t-shirt.
+Assembling the t-shirt is fairly easy, but if you have little sewing experience, you might want more details… There are many great tutorials online that explain how to assemble a t-shirt, but I’ll outline the process for you below.

 Step 1

 Pin and copy the pattern pieces on your fabric.
-Pin both body pieces “on the fold” and copy the sleeve piece twice, or copy it once on 2 layers of fabric so that it’s mirrored.
-Make sure the stretch is in the right direction.
-Be sure the fabric stretches along with the stretch arrows noted on the pattern pieces.
-I marked the stretch direction with the red double arrows.
+Pin both body pieces “on the fold” and copy the sleeve piece twice, or copy it once on two layers of fabric so that it’s mirrored.
+Make sure the stretch is in the right direction—horizontally across the body.
+I marked the stretch direction with the red double arrows on my t-shirt pattern pieces so I wouldn’t forget.

 Step 2